yucelzeynep/Task-estimation-from-activity-logs/README.md

 **Tools**

 Any functions necessary for the implementation of the main routines are provided as tools (i.e. as tools_*.py files).
+In addition to the tools explained above, we implemented several sets of functions such as the ones for managing dictionary variables (tools_dic), for managing file operations (tools_file), and for illustration of results as tables or figures (tools_presentation).

 **Auxiliary routines**